rhortal/eportem/README.md

 ePortem is a SaaS solution used in Spain for HR-related tasks.
 These scripts automate the functionality that enables people to track the time they spend at work every day, as required by Spanish law.

+## Features

+- Automated time tracking for office and remote work
+- Support for start of day, lunch break, and end of day actions
+- Telegram and Slack notifications
+- Location override system
+- Mock server for testing without accessing the real ePortem service

 ## Deployment

 To deploy this project, clone this repo and make sure you have the python3 binary in your PATH.